isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 required class and required in the subnet, a class evaluated earlier may take precedence.

-Required evaluation is also available at the shared-network and pool levels.
+Required evaluation is also available at the shared network and pool levels.
-The order in which required classes are considered is: shared-network, subnet, and pool, i.e. in the reverse order from the way in which ``option-data`` is processed.
+The order in which required classes are considered is: pool, subnet, and shared network, i.e. in the same order from the way in which ``option-data`` is processed.

 .. note::